ueberauth/guardian/README.md

     jwt = Guardian.mint(resource, <token_type>, claims_map)

 This will give you a minted jwt to use with the claims ready to go.
+The token type is encoded into the JWT as the 'aud' field and is intended to be used as the _type_ of token.
+The intention is that moving forward we will be able to take specific action on token types, e.g. csrf types.

+Currently the suggested token type is "token", which would signify a basic token that should be accepted pretty much everywhere.

+There is a todo on Guardian to integrate signed csrf for a "csrf" token type and perform csrf checking.

 You can also customize the claims you're asserting.